mattwalmsley/financial-modelling/quant-library/documentation/7_forwards_futures_swaps.md

 - As a recap, the [LIBOR curve](#the-libor-curve) is a spot rate curve which can be constructed by [applying arbitrage principals](#applying-arbitrage-principals-to-construct-the-libor-curve) to bond prices; however, this section will explore bootstrapping money market instruments to construct the LIBOR curve as follows:
   - **Tenors from today out to 3 months**: Discount factors can be derived from the cash LIBOR rates up to 3 months and then these discount factors can be used to calculated the spot rates.
   - **Tenors from 3 months out to 2-5 years**: Eurodollar futures rates can be used to calculate the spot LIBOR rates as th Eurodollar futures market is liquid and transparent (unlike [FRAs](#forward-rate-agreements) which are traded OTC).
-A convexity adjustment could be made to compensate for using futures rates instead of forwards rates.
+A convexity adjustment could be made to compensate for using futures rates instead of forwards rates if greater accuracy is needed.
   - **Tenors further out than 2-5 years**: Market swap rates can be used to calculate the discount factors and from these the spot rates can be calculated.
 As long as there's a sufficiently liquid swap market available, tenors can be calculated.

 ### LIBOR Curve Bootstrapping Example